lukegb/uffd/README.md

 - python3-flask-babel
 - python3-argon2
 - python3-itsdangerous (also a dependency of python3-flask)
-- python3-mysqldb or python3-pymysql for MySQL/MariaDB support
+- python3-mysqldb or python3-pymysql for MariaDB support

 Some of the dependencies (especially fido2) changed their API in recent versions, so make sure to install the versions from Debian Buster or Bullseye.
 For development, you can also use virtualenv with the supplied `requirements.txt`.